-I visited Greenwood Gardens, a public garden in Short Hills NJ, not long ago and drooled over two winter blooming hybrids.
-A vase shaped eight to ten-foot shrub with yellow edged and red centered blooms, Hamamelis x intermedia ‘Heinrich Brun’s’, named after a German witch hazel breeder.
-Then there’s a reddish-orange hybrid, H. x ‘Rochester’, that grows ten to twelve-foot-tall.
+Not long ago, I visited Greenwood Gardens, a public garden in Short Hills, NJ, and drooled over two winter-blooming hybrids.
+A vase-shaped eight to ten-foot shrub with yellow-edged and red-centered blooms, Hamamelis x intermedia ‘Heinrich Brun’s,’ named after a German witch hazel breeder.
+Then there’s a reddish-orange hybrid, H. x ‘Rochester,’ that grows ten to twelve-foot-tall.
 Both are hardy in zones 5 to 8.

 Legend has it that the Mohegans showed settlers how to use Y-shaped witch hazel sticks to find underground water.
-The dowsing stick bends towards the ground when subterranean water is detected which may seem like a superstition.
-Yet Curtis Strong, harvester of 80 tons of witch hazel each year and the engineer that automated the EE Dickinson witch hazel plant in Connecticut, claimed he’s used the witch hazel dowsing stick technique to accurately identify locations for twenty to thirty wells in his day.
+The dowsing stick bends towards the ground when underground water is detected, which may seem like a superstition.
+Yet Curtis Strong, harvester of 80 tons of witch hazel each year and the engineer that automated the EE Dickinson Witch Hazel plant in Connecticut, claimed he’d used the technique to accurately identify locations for twenty to thirty wells in his day.

-You can use witch hazel for blemish control, to heal diaper rash, shrink under-eye bags and hemorrhoids (talk about multi-tasking), sooth poison ivy, and to soothe razor burn, sunburn, and dry skin.
-Even to clean your dog’s ears.
+You can use witch hazel for blemish control, heal diaper rash, shrink under-eye bags and hemorrhoids (talk about multi-tasking), soothe poison ivy, and soothe razor burn, sunburn, and dry skin or clean your dog’s ears.
 All of which may sound too good to be true, though it’s one of the only plants used for medicinal purposes approved by the FDA.
-For sure one of the biggest benefit of witch hazel, especially those in bloom now, is lifting the winter blues.
-Garden Dilemmas?
-Askmarystone@gmail.com
+One of the most significant benefits of witch hazel, especially those in bloom now, is lifting the winter blues.